 I think the vibe or ambiance of the restaurant definitely changes based on what time of the day you go.
 I went from roughly 5 pm to 7 pm and the atmosphere changed so drastically within the two hours.
 Anything before 5 pm, feels very bright and casual, almost like a nice summer day where you take a casual break from your day-to-day.

 And as the sun sets, the casual atmosphere definitely turns a bit more intimate and romantic as the lights begin to dim and the live music begins to settle in.

 The Fiver Sampler: This is an all in all appetizer that is perfect for first-timers to get a taste of all the options that 1618 has to offer.
 This Sampler includes 2 egg rolls, 1 fresh spring roll, four fried wontons, two chicken satays, and seared pork belly buns.

 My thoughts: This is definitely top value for appetizer dishes and I would honestly recommend this for large groups that are new to the 1618 menu.
 I think this provided a really nice introduction to the variety of flavors that the restaurant has to offer as each element of the appetizer is influenced and fused by different areas of Asia.

 I know that for a lot of other places, the sauces will be given out but for newcomers that may not be familiar with the dish, it gets quite confusing as to what goes with what.
-But with the orientation of this appetizer, most can skip the science experiment and confusion and jump straight into the eating which I thought was a very nice attention to detail piece on the side of the staff.
+But with the orientation of this appetizer, most can skip the science experiment and confusion and jump straight into eating which I thought was a very nice attention-to-detail piece on the side of the staff.